 The Town is a municipal corporation that is governed by an elected three member Select Board (the Board).
 The Board is responsible for appointing a Town Administrator whose responsibility is to manage the day to day operations.
 For financial reporting purposes, the Town has included all funds, organizations, account groups, agencies, boards, commissions and institutions.
 The Town has also considered all potential component units, blended or discretely presented, for which it is financially accountable as well as other organizations for which the nature and significance of their relationship with the Town are such that exclusion would cause the basic financial statements to be misleading or incomplete.
-Blended component units, although legally separate entities, are, in substance, part of the government's operations and discretely presented component units are reported in a separate column in the government-wide financial statements to emphasize that they are legally separate from the government.
+Blended component units, although legally separate entities, are, in substance, part of the government's operations and discretely presented component units are reported in a separate column in the government.
 It has been determined that there are no component units (blended or discretely presented) for inclusion in the primary government's financial reporting entity.